mc2-project/opaque-sql/README.md

 ## Installation

-After downloading the Opaque codebase, build and test it as follows:
+After downloading the Opaque codebase, build and test it as follows.
+(Alternatively, we offer a [Docker image](docker/) that contains a prebuilt version of Opaque.)

 1. Install dependencies and the [Intel SGX SDK](https://01.org/intel-software-guard-extensions/downloads):